FactoryXCode/MfPack/MfPack/Cast/README.md

 retain the generated-stream restart behavior for seeking, while volume remains
 receiver-controlled because there is no decoded PCM gain stage.

-**TMfCastSubtitleAsset.SourceName** identifies the selected sidecar file or, for
+**TMfCastSubtitleAsset.SourceName**
-an embedded track, the media file.
+Identifies the selected sidecar file or, for an embedded track, the media file.
 For embedded Matroska text and VobSub bitmap tracks, **TrackId**, **StreamIndex**,
 and **HasStreamIndex** provide exact selection even when language metadata is
 absent or duplicated.
 Text tracks and selected `.idx`/`.sub` sidecars or embedded